Average visit time – 3-4 hours

 When are they open?

-Only assistance dogs are permitted in the house and gardens, dogs are permitted in the Royal Oak parkland.
+Only assistance dogs are permitted in the house and gardens.
+Pet dogs are only permitted in the parkland.

 Are they accessible?